Celebrated on the 14th of July each year, Bastille day is the national holiday of France.

 Bastille day in 2020

-Due to COVID-19, Bastille Day will be a bit different in 2020.
-This year’s Bastille Day military parade will be replaced by a ceremony on the Place de la Concorde square in central Paris.
+Last year, due to COVID-19, the celebration was a bit different.
+The military parade was replaced by a ceremony on Place de la Concorde, in the centre of Paris.

 Did you know?